oprypin/mkdocs/docs/user-guide/choosing-your-theme.md

 A list of third party themes can be found at the [community wiki] page and [the ranked catalog][catalog].
 If you have created your own, please add them there.

+WARNING: MkDocs themes are distributed as Python packages, which comes with the usual security precautions.
+Though MkDocs 1.6+ attempts to never execute code th

 [third party themes]: #third-party-themes
 [theme]: configuration.md#theme
 [Bootstrap]: https://getbootstrap.com/